-ISC BIND 9 compiles and runs on a large number of Unix-like operating system and on Windows NT / 2000.
+ISC BIND 9 compiles and runs on a large number of Unix-like operating system and on NT-derived versions of Microsoft Windows such as Windows 2000 and Windows XP.
 For an up-to-date list of supported systems, see the README file in the top level directory of the BIND 9 source distribution.